JustinHall15/smart-store-justin/README.md

 ## data_prep and data_scrubber
 Data prep should clean andn standardize all three data files.
 It uses almost all funtions in in the data scrubber.
 I could not get it to replace missing values.
 Something is deleting all data rows with missing info.

+## etl_to_dw
+This creates and loads a local SQL data base with prepared data.